Interac ALT English Teacher Salary in Japan: Detailed Breakdown

 Commuting Expenses & Allowances for an ALT

-You can also read our separate article about costs and living expenses in Japan.
+You can also read our separate informational page about costs and living expenses in Japan.

 National Income Tax – Deducted from Salary